ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 .. image:: /_static/images/eosc-node/vm-details.png

 You can obtain further information of your VM by clicking on the ``Instance Name`` of your resource.
-.. todo: check why this section is slightly different than the container one: VMs redirect you to openstack and containers to OKD

 Finally, once you have finished using the AI model, you can delete the deployment and release the resources.
 For that, go to the ``Deployments`` section in the Tools Hub and remove it by clicking on the :material-outlined:`delete;1.5em` ``Trash`` button.